-It’s rare to see a Shark make an offer to buy a company but HyConn is a part of this exclusive club.
+It’s rare to see a Shark offer to buy a company but HyConn is a part of this exclusive club.
 HyConn is a hose connector that can help firefighters save time connecting to a hydrant.
-Founder Jeff Stroope agreed to sell the company to Mark Cuban but the deal never closed.
-HyConn isn’t operational anymore and is now worth $0.
+Founder Jeff Stroope agreed to sell the business to Mark Cuban but the deal never closed.
+The company was inactive for a few years but is back in business, HyConn is now worth an estimated $250,000.

 Jeff Stroope’s Background

 Jeff Stroope is from Austin, Arkansas.
-After completing his secondary education at Lake Hamilton High School, he got an associate’s degree in computer drafting and design at Southern Technical College.
+After graduating from Lake Hamilton High School, he got an associate’s degree in computer drafting and design at Southern Technical College.

 He works as a firefighter captain, but has also tried his hand at various jobs.
 In 2001, Jeff worked as a commercial diver for PBS&J International Inc, a civil engineering firm.

 Four years later, he served as the Director of Engineering at the IT service provider Kellogg Brown and Root.
-In 2006, he became a supervisor at Remington Arms Company, a sporting goods manufacturer.
+In 2006, he worked as a supervisor at Remington Arms Company, a sporting goods manufacturer.

 Founding HyConn